 A long-time open-air Cuban cafeteria on the corner of 14th and Calle Ocho turned into a gaily-decorated Nicaraguan place seemingly overnight.

 For almost 30 years, Calle Ocho or 8th Street, the main thoroughfare of Little Havana was vibrant and alive with the sights and sounds of Cuban culture.
 There were restaurants, small shops, Cuban food stores, and fruit markets.
 In the beginning, when everyone was poor, an outing consisted of a stroll down Calle Ocho to take in the night air followed by a pastry and a bottle Materva or Malta from La Gran Via Bakery.
-Calle Ocho was always crowded at night with people sitting on bus benches and conversing or standing around the coffee windows or in the makeshift Domino Park, then just a vacant lot.
+Calle Ocho was always crowded at night with people sitting on bus benches and conversing or standing around the “ventanitas” (coffee windows) or in the makeshift Domino Park, then just a vacant lot.

 Raúl Musibay: We can only recommend this for people who are fluent in Spanish because all of the plays are written by and performed by Cuban actors.